HebiRobotics/QuickBuffers/README.md

     .writeTo(jsonSink.clear());
 ```

 The default implementation encodes the minimal representation accepted by the protobuf spec, i.e., floating point numbers do not append a trailing zero, and long integers are encoded without quotes.
-Examples for alternative implementations based on GSON and Jackson are in the `quickbuf-compat` artifact.
+Alternative implementations based on GSON and Jackson can be found in the `quickbuf-compat` artifact.

 ## Building from source